All Episodes

 I mean, I would assume so.

-The good thing is you'll be so high you wouldn't know the difference anyway.
+The good thing is you'll be so high, you wouldn't know the difference anyway.

-Want to see your congressman or woman, you need a voter ID.
+Want to see your congressman or woman?

-Why do Democrats not want voter ID?
+Why did Democrats not want voter ID?

 Because the only reason I can think of is for nefarious purposes.